discretize/discretize-guides/builds/engineer/heal-mechanist/index.md

   - <Skill name="Acid Bomb"/> in <Skill name="Elixir Gun"/>
   - <Skill name="Infusion Bomb"/> in <Skill name="Med Kit"/>
   - if you used <Skill name="Flamethrower"/> to provide a firefield, <Skill name="Flame Blast"/>
+  - <Skill name="Magnetic Inversion"/>, the second activation of Shield 4.

 </Card>